Paul Hanagan: Champion jockey

-2011

 A year after defeating Richard Hughes in the 2010 flat jockeys championship, Hanagan was successful in his defence of the title, beating the Brazilian jockey Silvestre De Sousa in a title race that once again went down to the very last day of the season.
 Hanagan finished the season with 165 winners, 4 clear of De Sousa, and described the feeling of retaining the title as "a big relief".
 However, after winning two titles in a row, Hanagan hinted in a Channel 4 interview that he would not be challenging for the title in 2012, claiming "I've got to take a step back.
 I can't keep going on like this or I won't last long."

-Hanagan became the first northern-based jockey ever to win the flat championship more than once, and having initially suggested he would not go all out for a third title in a row in 2012, he suggested in late November 2011 that, while he wanted to focus on riding a better quality of horse, he may try to retain the championship, saying "If I can recharge the batteries and have a good rest then I might think 'well I might give it a good go...
+Hanagan became the first northern-based jockey to win the flat championship more than once, and having initially suggested he would not go all out for a third title in a row in 2012, he suggested in late November 2011 that, while he wanted to focus on riding a better quality of horse, he may try to retain the championship, saying "If I can recharge the batteries and have a good rest then I might think 'well I might give it a good go...
 I say [I won't go for it again] every time but they ask you the question straight after you get off the horse – it's the worst possible time to ask."

-2012 onwards
+Later career

-His hopes of a third title did not materialise, and he finished fifth in the jockeys' championships of both 2012 and 2013, dropping out of the top 5 completely in 2014.
+Hanagan's hopes of a third title did not materialise, and he finished fifth in the jockeys' championships of both 2012 and 2013, dropping out of the top 5 in 2014.
+In 2012 he became the retained jockey for owner Sheikh Hamdan, whose filly Taghrooda, trained by John Gosden, provided Hanagan with his first and only Classic win in the Oaks in 2014.
+The partnership went on to further Group 1 success that season in the King George VI and Queen Elizabeth Stakes at Ascot.
+Hanagan rode a total of seven Group 1 wins for Sheikh Hamdan before they parted company in 2016 and he returned to Fahey.
+The trainer and jockey had a Group 1 success with Sands Of Mali in the British Champions Sprint Stakes at Ascot in 2018.

 Hanagan suffered fractures to his vertebrae in a fall at Newcastle in February 2020 but returned to riding later in the year and rode his 2000th winner in Britain at the same course in November 2020.
+In 2021 and 2022 Hanagan and Fahey won back-to-back victories in the Group 2 Norfolk Stakes at Royal Ascot with Perfect Power and, after having ended their formal association, The Ridler.

+On 25 August 2023, Hanagan announced that he was retiring from race riding, with his final ride being at the Ebor Festival two days later.

+Personal life

+Hanagan is married to Anna and the couple have two sons.